cronkeep/cronkeep/INSTALL.md

 ```Shell
 setsebool -P allow_httpd_mod_auth_pam 1
 ```

+### Getting a different error?

+Please head on to [Issues](https://github.com/cronkeep/cronkeep/issues) to see if other users have experienced the same error in the past.
+When opening a new issue, please make sure to include the full text of the error and details about your setup (including web server and operating system versions).

 *Found a typo in this file or want to propose changes?
 Just [fork and edit](https://github.com/cronkeep/cronkeep/edit/master/INSTALL.md) this file.*